Facts About the Florida Keys Pin 3

 Florida Keys Lobster

-Scrumptious lobster at the Marathon Seafood Festival
+The scrumptious lobsters at the Marathon Seafood Festival are to die for

 1. Stuff your face with the best selection of godly dishes during seafood festivals.
 The Florida Keys Seafood Festival takes place in Key West on a whole weekend in January each year.
 The Marathon Seafood Festival is also a weekend event, but it happens in the middle of March.
 Apart from sampling tasty treats, you can listen to local bands or browse locally produced arts and crafts.